Generic selectors

 What Causes Leukocytosis?

 Inflammation or infection are the most common causes of Leukocytosis.
-Other causes of a high WBC count involve the following:
+Other High White Blood Cell Count Causes involve the following:

 Your healthcare provider will conduct a thorough examination and inquire about your high white blood cell count symptoms and medical background to assess the situation.
 Extremely high WBC counts, exceeding 100,000, are typically associated with conditions such as leukemia or other types of blood and bone marrow cancers.